I'm Alone On Christmas: Ways To Celebrate Christmas Day By Yourself

 Being alone or single on the holidays can seem scary, but doing so may have some benefits.
 For example, you can do whatever you want without someone else’s input.
 In addition, you may be able to avoid family conflicts or other people’s holiday stress, which may allow you time to focus on yourself and cover ground on important tasks you care about.
 Being alone is often seen as a scary and unwanted situation, but alone time can give you space to reflect, regulate your emotions, and learn more about yourself.

-If you’re alone on the holidays because you experience difficulty finding community, there are a few ways you can start to build up your social circle within the coming year.
-The following are just a few:
+Some people find it more challenging to make friends as an adult versus when they were a kid.
+If you’re alone on the holidays because you experience difficulty finding community, there are a few ways you can meet more people and start to build up your social circle for the new year.
+Just getting out of the house can make you feel more connected to your community.
+The following are just a few tips:

 • Attend social meetup groups from apps like MeetUp.